Happyves/Lean_Games/README.md

 - https://leanprover-community.github.io/mathlib4_docs/Mathlib/SetTheory/Game/Basic.html
 - https://www.isa-afp.org/entries/GaleStewart_Games.html

 Please let me know if you're aware of more related work

 # Roadmap for reading

+- I wrote a brief article, to be found in `root > CTarticle` to guide you through the project.

 - Start by reading `gameLib > Basic` and `gameLib > Termination`.
 To see the objects we define there in action, we suggest reading `games > PickUpBricks` on the side, or right after.